 Can a limited company buy a holiday home?

-If you have a trading limited company, then it is possible to buy a holiday home using a limited company.
-If you can find a lender willing to take you on, then you can buy a single unit holiday let or indeed a holiday let business which has also been trading as a limited company.
+If you have a trading limited company, then it is possible to buy a holiday home using it.
+If you can find a lender willing to take you on, then you can buy a single unit holiday let or indeed a holiday let business which has also been trading as a business.

 We have mentioned already that those landlords interested in purchasing property using a limited company should use experienced accountants.

 If you have looked into investing in property using a limited company, then you may be interested in what the potential buy to let mortgage lending criteria will be.

 Most BTL mortgages will be available only to special purpose vehicles for the buying, selling and then the letting of residential property.